0liveiraVictor/postgres-dbms-in-docker-container/README.md

 </div>
 <br>

-> **Note: In case of first access or configuring a new server, click to add a new server and fill in the required fields to set up your Postgres instance.**
+> **NOTE:.
+In case of first access or configuring a new server, click to add a new server and fill in the required fields to set up your Postgres instance.**

 ## Installation and Uninstallation Scripts for Postgres and pgAdmin Instances

-> **Note: The CLI commands listed throughout this section on Installation and Uninstallation Scripts for Postgres and pgAdmin instances work the same way on Linux and macOS, as both are Unix-based.
+> **NOTE:.
+The CLI commands listed throughout this section on Installation and Uninstallation Scripts for Postgres and pgAdmin instances work the same way on Linux and macOS, as both are Unix-based.
 On Windows, it is recommended to use WSL 2 or Git Bash to ensure compatibility.
 If using PowerShell or the Command Prompt (cmd), some commands may have syntax differences or specific equivalents.**

 To simplify the installation and/or uninstallation process of containers, volume, network, and images for Docker instances of Postgres and pgAdmin, this repository provides shell scripts related to these actions.
 You can access them through the badges below: